By Makarand Paranjape

 Only time will tell if the early promise which the Kalki movement holds out is fulfilled.

 Truth is often simple, easy, near at hand—if only we bother to see it.
-It requires no propagation, no spectacular displays, no fresh inauguration, Millennial claims, sensational promises, heady projections—all accompanied by mass hysteria—may actually be seen as a part of maya or illusion.
-Yet considering that all of us are enmeshed in maya, perhaps we must welcome, even join such a movement, especially I we find that our lives and those of others are being improved by it.
+It requires no propagation, no spectacular displays, no fresh inauguration, Millennial claims, sensational promises, heady projections—all accompanied by mass hysteria—may actually be seen as a part of Maya or illusion.
+Yet considering that all of us are enmeshed in Maya, perhaps we must welcome, even join such a movement, especially we find that our lives and those of others are being improved by it.
 Provide, of course, it suits our temperament.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -